Masters of Arts in History

-All applicants to the Masters of Arts program must complete the School of Graduate Studies application, submit (to the Graduate School) two letters of recommendation, a 500-word statement of purpose, and GRE scores.
+All applicants to the Masters of Arts program must complete the School of Graduate Studies application, submit (to the Graduate School) two letters of recommendation, and a 500-word statement of purpose.

-Applicants to the Master of Science program (i.e., the teacher certification program) must also complete the School of Graduate Studies application, but the two letters of recommendation, the 500-word statement of purpose, the GRE scores, Praxis I scores or waiver, Praxis II scores,a nd School of Education application must be submitted separately to the History Graduate Coordinator.
+Applicants to the Master of Science program (i.e., the teacher certification program) must also complete the School of Graduate Studies application, but the two letters of recommendation, the 500-word statement of purpose, Praxis I scores or waiver, Praxis II scores,and School of Education application must be submitted separately to the History Graduate Coordinator.
 Refer to the section entitled "Admission to Teacher Certification Programs" in this catalog under "Application and Admission" for additional information.

 The deadline for Fall semester admission is April 1 and for Spring semester admission is October 1.